thuriot/steven.thuriot.be/cv/index.md

 Full stack developer in Angular/ASP.NET Core, working on products part of the SD Worx Assistant, specifically targetting engagement with customers, e.g. a messaging system using an angular website to send messages to the mobile app and other channels.
 These messages can include rich content, surveys, polls, etc..
 But also automated messages, like for instance a "happy birthday" message and insights pages (graphs).

-Other projects include setting up a datavault of several sources, which can be used to dynamically create groups.
+Other projects include setting up a datavault of several sources, which can be used to either dynamically (by using filters) or statically create groups.
 These groups can be used on a company level.
 One implementation of these groups is allowing messages being sent to a specific group.

 ## SD Worx Assistant
 * SD Worx